bazelbuild/bazel/docs/roadmap.md

 releases until the beta.
 We will accept code contributions, but may need to reject or defer code contributions related to beta features still under development.
-Some features will be fully supported henceforward, others are still experimental or partially supported; see bazel/docs/governance.md for details.
+Some features will be fully supported henceforward, others are still experimental or partially supported;
+see our [feature support document](support.md) for details.

 The following features/capabilities will be available in the alpha: